Met Office

 Areas of expertise

-• Ensemble forecasting and its application.
+- Ensemble forecasting and application

-• Communication of uncertainty in forecasts.
+- Communication of uncertainty in forecasts

-• Weather-related risk management.
+- Weather-related risk management

 Current activities